webdriverio/webdriverio/docs/guide/services/visual-regression.md

 ## Installation

-wdio-visual-regression-service uses [wdio-screenshot](https://github.com/zinserjan/wdio-screenshot) for capturing screenhots.
+wdio-visual-regression-service uses [wdio-screenshot](https://github.com/zinserjan/wdio-screenshot) for capturing screenshots.

 You can install wdio-visual-regression-service via NPM as usual: